Prayer

 and swallows scatter their rave.

-On devil grass, hunker and I have flattened,— lemon grass
+On devil grass, hunker down, and I have flattened,— lemon grass

 Nosing abundance, green blade in wind tide— ready